bsc-health-data/linkml-biohackathon-2024/paper/paper.md

 Using this information, a minimal LinkML schema was created with **Patient** and **Observation** defined as classes.

-The FHIR LinkML schema can be accessed here: `[insert repo link]`.
+The FHIR LinkML schema can be accessed [here](https://github.com/bsc-health-data/linkml-biohackathon-2024/blob/main/linkmlModels/FHIR/fhir_linkml_mvp.yml).

-### Schema Validation

-The FHIR LinkML schema was then tested using YAML and JSON files with both valid test data and test data containing intentional errors.
-The FHIR LinkML test data can be accessed here: `[insert repo link]`.
-This testing ensured that the schema correctly validated data and identified errors.

-This validation process helps maintain data integrity within the FHIR model and supports reliable interoperability across biomedical data standards.

 ## B1MG